therealnoof/terraform-aws-sslo-lab/README.md

 7. This lab uses custom AMI’s for the jumpbox and Palo Alto.
 These have pre-configurations applied.
 Feel free to use whatever images you want.
 The custom AMI’s are referenced in the variable.tf file in Terraform.

-8. This lab uses a free NGINX web server from the marketplace, a PAYGO Palo Alto and a BYOL BIG-IP or BIG-IP's.
+8. This lab uses a free NGINX web server from the marketplace, a PAYGO Palo Alto, BYOL BIG-IP or BIG-IP's and a Windows Server 2016 instance.
 SSLO is not part of BEST licensing therefore you cannot use PAYGO.
 Reach out to your F5 sales team for trial licenses.

 9. Jumpbox credentials = f5admin | F5twister!